 - International science fair competitions and human research with results disseminated outside the classroom apply to Student Scientific Review Committee.

-Once approval is granted, a researcher will be notified.
-Data collection may proceed only after an appropriate Sponsor has been assigned.
-This assignment requires completion of the downloadable Sponsor Responsibilities and Commitment Form.
+Data collection may proceed only after an appropriate sponsor has been assigned.
+The sponsor must complete the Sponsor Responsibilities and Commitment Form.